gregbkr/elk-dashboard-v5-docker/README.md

     docker-compose up -d

-(For version the old version 2, use: docker-compose -f docker-compose-v2.yml up -d)
+(For the old version 2, use: docker-compose -f docker-compose-v2.yml up -d)

 and send few logs with nc or socat: